Virtual walks in the Ising model: finite time scaling: Introduction

 The sum of the spin at a particular lattice site over time can alternatively be regarded as a displacement of a walker in a virtual space till that time.
 In a virtual space of one dimension, for the $i$th spin, the displacement $x_i$ of the corresponding walker is given by

 where $\xi_i(t)$ is simply equal to $S_i(t)$, the state of the $i$th spin at time $t$.
-The probability distribution $P(x,t)$ of the displacement $x$ of the walker at time $t$, obtained from the walks of all the spins had been estimated which showed a characteristic change from a two peaked structure to a Gaussian as the critical point is crossed.
+The probability distribution $P(x,t)$ of the displacement $x$ of the walker at time $t$, obtained from the walks of all the spins had been estimated which showed a characteristic change from a two peaked structure to a single peaked Gaussian as the critical point is crossed.
 Arguing that above the critical point, the states of the spins would be random and the resultant walk will be a random walk, it is easy to explain the Gaussian behavior.
 The detection of the critical point in this manner is far less complicated than that done using finite size scaling.
 However, usually there is an overestimation due to the finite size effect.

-Recently, such walks have been defined in other systems as in econophysics models, generalized voter model in two dimensions and in kinetic exchange models of opinion dynamics \cite{arnab,goswami2,Pratik,P.sen,Surajit,Surajit1,goswami}.
+Recently, such virtual walks have been defined in other systems as in econophysics models, generalized voter model in two dimensions and in kinetic exchange models of opinion dynamics \cite{arnab,goswami2,Pratik,P.sen,Surajit,Surajit1,goswami}.
 For each such system, $\xi$ in Eq. \ref{walk-def} is taken to be the relevant variable in the model.
 For models which show a continuous phase transition, it was possible to detect the transition point as well as some other features related to the probability distribution of the displacements.

 In this work, we explore the virtual walks in the Ising model in both one and two dimensions in more detail.
 In both cases, the critical points are exactly known.
-Although the critical point and several dynamical exponents in one dimension are exactly known, the virtual walks have not been studied so far.
-We find a definite advantage of studying the virtual walks even in one dimension.

-In two dimensions, one can identify quantities analogous to the order parameter and susceptibility in terms of the walk dynamics which show conventional power law behavior with exponents.
-In addition to studying the spin-walk, we also consider a similar walk involving the local energy at time $t$.
-This walk leads to the estimation of a quantity analogous to the specific heat.
-Extracting the corresponding critical exponent one can verify the scaling relation connecting the three exponents.
-Apart from these three exponents, we also estimate a timescale that show divergence close to the critical temperature and estimate the associated dynamic critical exponent.
-It is remarkable that these exponents indicate a universality class completely different from the known Ising universality class.

-Although we emphasize on the behavior near the critical point, we have also presented the results at other temperature ranges in two dimensions to verify some already known results.
+We find a definite advantage of studying the virtual walks.
+While finite size scaling is a well known and standard method of detecting critical temperatures and exponents, it involves numerical simulations for several system sizes which are evolved up to considerable time steps.
+We show here that the virtual walks help in estimating critical temperature as well as the static and dynamic exponents indirectly, using the method of finite time scaling from a single system size.